TOMODOcom/TOMODOkorz/README.md

 ==

 ###What is TOMODOkorz
 TOMODOkorz allows you to make cross-origin requests to any domain.
 It will remove any cross-origin restrictions from your site once you add it to your site.
+Allows easy Cross-origin resource sharing (CORS).

 ###Use
 Add to end of ```<head>```: